TerribleBrad/Wind-of-Kine/README.md

 CC Content isn't considered like DLCs (Dawnguard/Dragonborn/Hearthfire) and will never be treated as such.

-Using them with Wind of Kine would be like installing your own mods: Support is forfeited and they will NOT work without patching.
+Using them with Wind of Kyne would be like installing your own mods: Support is forfeited and they will NOT work without patching.

 ## Credits and Thanks